-- (i) the Stock Grant Plan, - (ii) a free share capital increase, pursuant to Article 2349 of the Italian Civil Code, up to a maximum of €134,750.00, corresponding to a maximum number of 1,750 special shares, through the use of the "Retained earnings" reserve, as shown in the most recently approved financial statements, in a one-time award to be made by June 30, 2016; and - (iii) the amendments to the bylaws necessary for implementing the Stock Grant Plan.
+- (i) (the Stock Grant Plan, - (ii) a free share capital increase, pursuant to Article 2349 of the Italian Civil Code, up to a maximum of €134,750.00, corresponding to a maximum number of 1,750 special shares, through the use of the "Retained earnings" reserve, as shown in the most recently approved financial statements, in a one-time award to be made by June 30, 2016; and - (iii) the amendments to the bylaws necessary for implementing the Stock Grant Plan.

-The free share capital increase was registered in the Milan Company Register on June 22, 2016, and 6 bonus special shares were issued (with May 31, 2016 as value date) to each employee of the Group with a permanent employment contract (including those with a part-time contract) having the following requisites:
+The free share capital increase was registered in the Milan Company Register on June 22, 2016, and 6 bonus special shares were issued (with May 31, 2016 as value date) to each employee of the Bank with a permanent employment contract (including those with a part-time contract) having the following requisites:

-- (i) absence of disciplinary proceedings pending that may result in the end of the employment relationship, or, alternatively - (ii) absence of sentence at first instance in a legal proceeding connected with employment that may result in the end of the employment relationship or in any case connected with violations of the principles included in the Group's Code of Ethics.
+- (i) absence of disciplinary proceedings pending that may result in the end of the employment relationship, or, alternatively, - (ii) absence of first-instance sentences in legal proceedings connected with employment that may result in the end of the employment relationship or in any case connected with violations of the principles included in the Bank's Code of Ethics.